List of Billboard Hot 100 number-one singles of the 2010s: Number-one singles

 For the first five weeks that "Perfect" by Ed Sheeran was at number one, the duet version between Sheeran and Beyoncé was the song's billing on the Hot 100.

 For the first week that "Old Town Road" by Lil Nas X was at number one, the solo version was the song's billing on the Hot 100.
 The remix with Billy Ray Cyrus hit number one the following week.

-Across four separate holiday season runs (2019–2022), "All I Want for Christmas Is You" has accumulated 12 total weeks at number one.
-It is also the first song in the history of the Hot 100 to reach number one in at least three separate chart runs.
+Across seven separate holiday season runs (2019–2025), "All I Want for Christmas Is You" has accumulated 20 total weeks at number one.
+It is the longest-running number-one song of all-time and the first song in the history of the Hot 100 to reach number one in at least three separate chart runs.

 Statistics

 Artists by total number-one singles

 The following artists achieved three or more number-one singles during the 2010s.
 A number of artists had number-one singles on their own as well as part of a collaboration.